Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 Van Long Tours

-If you want everything to be planned out for you, then book this tour that combines a Van Long boat ride with a visit to Vietnam’s first capital – Hoa Lu (in a private car moreover!).
+Book this 1-day tour that combines a Van Long boat ride with a visit to Vietnam’s first capital – Hoa Lu (in a private car moreover!).

-There is no entrance ticket to enter the area of the wetlands.
-There’s a straight road that goes parallel to where the water meets the land at the borders of the Nature Reserve.
+There is no ticket to enter the wetlands area.
+A straight road runs parallel to where the water meets the land at the borders of the Nature Reserve.

 Look out for the Cement Factory that marks the beginning of the protected area.
 Yes, that’s right, there’s a cement factory next to a protected nature reserve.
 Welcome to Vietnam.